SchulzLab/TEPIC/README.md

 * The rat set contains 489 *JASPAR Vertebrata* matrices, 67 *Hocomoco mouse* matrices, and 121 matrices from the *Kellis Lab database*.
 * The drosophila melanogaster set contains 129 *JASPAR* matrices retrieved from *JASPAR Insecta*.
 * The Caenorhabditis elegans set contains 26 *JASPAR* matrices retrieved from *JASPAR Nematoda*.
+Files holding the length of the provided PSEMs are provided too.

 Additional position weight matrices can be transformed to a usable format using
 	[Code/PSCM_to_PSEM.cpp](Code/PSCM_to_PSEM.cpp).